julienschmidt/atom/README.md

 - Prevents non-atomic access
 - Prevents copying (which is a non-atomic read)
 - No size overhead.
-The wrappers have the same size as wrapped type
+The wrappers have the same size as the wrapped type

 ## Usage